 Without a doubt, the 9/11 Museum is well worth visiting while being in New York City.
 It’s a stunning tribute to this horrific incident, and the museum and memorial offer great insight into the lives lost on this day.
 No trip to New York is complete without a visit to the site, so ensure you add this into your next trip itinerary.

-While some visitors opt to just see the memorial, I highly recommend adding the museum to your visit, as it offers you a much deeper insight into the events and the people affected by this day.
+While some visitors opt to just see the memorial, we highly recommend adding the museum to your visit, as it offers you a much deeper insight into the events and the people affected by this day.
+We always visit both the museum and the 9/11 memorial.

 The memorial is one of the most stunning tributes you will ever witness, with the sunken twin pools located on the Twin Towers’ foundation.
 The name of every single person killed in the attacks is inscribed in bronze, and it’s a fitting tribute to those whose lives were lost in this senseless attack.
 It’s a peaceful and moving site, and you’ll want to allocate a reasonable amount of time to the memorial.